MH15/franklin_legacy/Readme.md

 You may have to install some dependencies with the `-g` tag to allow them to be accessed from the command line.
 MongoDB should be configured to run through a demo account.
 Run `npm run serve` to watch and serve any changes with a `nodemon` instance.

+## TODO:
+This all needs to be done in order of importance:
+1. Support multiple editing spaces
+2. Login system
+3. General UI
+4. Multiple Users / Revision history

 ## References